gtk-rs/gtk4-rs/book/src/accessibility.md

 The [`update_property`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/prelude/trait.AccessibleExtManual.html#method.update_property) method lets you set accessible properties like `Label` (a short, descriptive name) and `Description` (additional context).
 The `Label` is what screen readers announce when the widget receives focus.

-For more complex cases, you can also set a `Description` to provide additional context.

 ```rust,no_run
 {{#rustdoc_include ../listings/accessibility/1/main.rs:description}}
 ```

-This is what the icon buttons look like — for sighted users it is typically easier to guess the meaning of the symbol from context.
-Many icons have no unique name, for example for the right icon how should the screen reader know whether the right icon is described by "settings", "emblem-system" or "gear"?
-That's why screen readers need the accessible labels we just set.

 <div style="text-align:center"><img src="img/accessibility_labels.png" alt="Window with a search and a settings icon button"/></div>